iankohdes/iankohdes.github.io/content/posts/0001-setting-up-hugo-and-blowfish.md

 I found setting up a Hugo static site on GitHub Pages to be a fair bit more involved than doing the same on GitLab Pages.
 When I set up my first static site on GitLab, the process also took some time, but I don’t remember having to jump through this many hoops.
 One restriction that GitHub imposes, which GitLab doesn’t, is that to use GitHub Actions one’s repo must be _public_.
 With GitLab Pages one could set up a static site but keep the repo private.

 The trade-off is that one gets 2,000 CI/CD minutes per month on GitHub, as opposed to GitLab’s 500.
-(GitLab, for its part, offers 10 GB of storage to GitHub’s 2.)
+(GitLab, for its part, offers 10 GB of storage to GitHub’s 500 MB.)
 This applies to the free tiers of both services, to be clear.

 ## Hugo and Blowfish theme installation